The Medicity

 Our mission is to cultivate the next generation of leaders in the field by providing an unparalleled, high-volume clinical experience, rigorous academic instruction, and dedicated, hands-on training in a supportive, state-of-the-art environment.
 Fellows will graduate with the expertise, judgment, and confidence to manage the most complex pancreatico-biliary disorders.

-ERCP Training
+ERCP Training Overview

 Program Structure & Pathways